 The most common car accident you will see when driving is a rear-end collision, also known as a fender bender.
 These happen when a vehicle’s front bumper collides with another vehicle’s rear.
 These accidents can occur when drivers are inattentive, intoxicated, or fatigued, among other reasons.

 Pile-ups are also possible from a rear-end collision which further complicates your claim.
 Negligence is always the underlying cause of these accidents.
-You must prove negligence for a successful car accident claim by speaking with a Memphis rear-end collision lawyer from Gatti, Keltner, Bienvenu & Montesi, PLC.
+You must prove negligence for a successful car accident claim by speaking with a Memphis car accident lawyer from Gatti, Keltner, Bienvenu & Montesi, PLC.

 Common Causes of Rear-End Wrecks